-The Department of Health's Bureau of EMS website will always contain the most current version of the EMS protocols, the scope of practice for each level of provider, important EMS Information Bulletins, and many other helpful resources.
-This information can be accessed online at www.health.state.pa.us The Statewide ALS Protocols may be directly printed or downloaded into a PDA for easy reference.
+The Department of Health's Bureau of EMS website will always contain the most current version of the EMS protocols, the scope of practice for each level of practitioner, important EMS Information Bulletins, and many other helpful resources.
+This information can be accessed online at www.health.state.pa.us/ems.
+The Statewide ALS Protocols may be directly printed or downloaded into a PDA for easy reference.

-The Department is committed to providing Pennsylvania's EMS providers with the most upto-date protocols, and to do this requires periodic updates.
-The protocols will be reviewed regularly, and EMS providers are encouraged to provide recommendations for improvement at any time.
-Comments should be directed to the Commonwealth EMS Medical Director, Pennsylvania Department of Health, Bureau of EMS, Room 606, 625 Forster Street, Harrisburg, PA 17120.
+The Department is committed to providing Pennsylvania's EMS personnel with the most up-to-date protocols, and to do this requires periodic updates.
+The protocols will be reviewed annually, and EMS personnel are encouraged to provide recommendations for improvement at any time.
+Comments should be directed to the Commonwealth EMS Medical Director, Bureau of EMS, Rm 1034 Health & Welfare Building, 7th & Forster Streets, Harrisburg, PA 17120.

-Raphael M. Barishansky Deputy Secretary Health Planning and Assessment Pennsylvania Department of Health Douglas F. Kupas, MD, EMT-P Commonwealth EMS Medical Director Bureau of Emergency Medical Services Pennsylvania Department of Health
+Joseph W. Schmider Director Bureau of Emergency Medical Services Pennsylvania Department of Health Douglas F. Kupas, MD Commonwealth EMS Medical Director Bureau of Emergency Medical Services Pennsylvania Department of Health